Joe Klein

 Joe Klein (born September 7, 1946) is an American political commentator and author.
 He is best known for his work as a columnist for Time magazine and his novel Primary Colors, an anonymously written roman à clef portraying Bill Clinton's 1992 presidential campaign.
-Klein is currently a member of the Council on Foreign Relations and is a former Guggenheim Fellow.
+Klein was a member of the Council on Foreign Relations and is a former Guggenheim Fellow.
 In April 2006 he published Politics Lost, a book on what he calls the "pollster–consultant industrial complex."
 He has also written articles and book reviews for The New Republic, The New York Times, The Washington Post, Life, and Rolling Stone.

 Early life and career

 Klein was born in Rockaway Beach, Queens, the son of Miram (née Warshauer) and John Klein, a printer.
 His maternal grandfather was professional musician Frank Warshauer.
 He has referred to his heritage as Jewish.

 Klein graduated from the Hackley School and the University of Pennsylvania with a degree in American civilization.
 In 1969 Klein began reporting for the Essex County Newspapers, and The Peabody Times in Peabody, Massachusetts.
 In 1972 he reported for Boston's WGBH, and until 1974 he was also the news editor for The Real Paper in Cambridge, Massachusetts.
 He was a contributing editor for Rolling Stone from 1975 to 1980, and Washington bureau chief from 1975 to 1977.
 He became friends with actor-director Tom Laughlin after interviewing him for Rolling Stone and appeared briefly as a reporter in Laughlin's 1977 film Billy Jack Goes to Washington.